hapify/hapify/docs/templating/hapify/code-samples.md

 ### Create an index file that includes all models

-In a multiple model template, this will call all model's index file.
+In a multiple-model template, this will call all models' index files.

 === "Long syntax"